Utopia (book): Book 2: Discourse on Utopia

 Slavery is a feature of Utopian life, and it is reported that every household has two slaves.
 The slaves are either from other countries (prisoners of war, people condemned to die, or poor people) or are the Utopian criminals.
 The criminals are weighed down with chains made out of gold.
-The gold is part of the community wealth of the country, and fettering criminals with it or using it for shameful things like chamber pots gives the citizens a healthy dislike of it.
+Gold is part of the community wealth of the country, and fettering criminals with it or using it for shameful things like chamber pots gives the citizens a healthy dislike of it.
 It also makes it difficult to steal, as it is in plain view.
-The wealth, though, is of little importance and is good only for buying commodities from foreign nations or bribing the nations to fight each other.
+As a whole, wealth holds little importance and is good only for buying commodities from foreign nations or bribing the nations to fight each other.
 Slaves are periodically released for good behaviour.
 Jewels are worn by children, who finally give them up as they mature.